 Jasper William Cartwright (BA (Hons) Acting CDT 2016) plays the roles of Billy, Heine and Klebb in a new UK Tour of WarHorse, running from 15 September to 2 February 2019.

-Christian Clark (BA (Hons) Theatre Practice 2016) is an Assistant Electrician for the Dominion Theatre, and recently worked on the Broadway transfer of An American in Paris.
+Christian Clark (BA (Hons) Theatre Practice 2016) is currently touring the UK & Ireland with Wicked, as an Assistant Electrician for the production.

 Rebecca Gausnell (MFA Voice Studies 2016) is a Freelance Dialect Coach, specialising on American accents with British actors.
 Her recent work on television includes; Berlin Station, a Paramount Pictures Television drama shot in Berlin, Tau; a science fiction thriller, produced by Phantom Four Pictures, and shot in Serbia; Endeavour, for ITV, and The Crown, for Netflix.
 She has also been involved in a number of theatre productions including last year’s production of All My Sons at the Rose Theatre Kingston.